botfatherio/botfather.io/src/content/guides/how-to-create-a-script.md

 Every time you want to write a script `start by creating a folder` for it.
 This folder will contain the actual bot script and assets such as images, called templates, which can be used for object detection using the [Vision API](/docs/apiref/vision-api/).

 Once you have folder for your script open your code editor and create a new file.
 That file will be your script file and can be named anything (eg. `script.js`), just make sure it has `.js` as file extension.
-JS stands for Javascript, a popular programming language botfather scripts are written in.
+JS stands for Javascript, a popular programming language Botfather scripts are written in.

 ### Pick an API